josap97/ProgrammingGraphics/readMe.md

 5. You can now finetune the look by changing the other sliders, I found that leaving the Setting to `Default` looks best
 ## Customisation
 It is possible to customise the way the graphics look by changing the images in `assets` to match what you want them to look like.
 The photoshop files are provided.
 However, do make sure that you export the files under the same name and with the same resolution!
 Equal aspect ratio simply is not enough as the images are pasted on the frame directly without any resizing.
 I may add this in the future but do not really see the point of spending that time for now.

+## Sources
+Bebas font used in the endurance overlay sourced from: https://fonts.google.com/specimen/Bebas+Neue